chescos/csgo-skin-tester-sm/README.md

 ## Installation

-### 1. Get yourself some Steam game server tokens
+### 1. Get yourself some Steam Game Server Login Tokens

-You should **never** use this plugin with your own [Steam game server tokens](https://steamcommunity.com/dev/managegameservers).
-Steam will permanently ban all your game server tokens and you will not be able to create new ones.

-But there is an easy solution for this: [csgotokens.com](https://csgotokens.com) provides an awesome service.
+You need a [Game Server Login Token (GSLT)](https://steamcommunity.com/dev/managegameservers) in order to run a CS:GO server.
+In the past, Steam banned the GSLT of servers that used plugins that give players skins that they don't actually own.
+This is currently not the case anymore, but you might still not want to use your own GSLT.
+There is an easy solution for this: [csgotokens.com](https://csgotokens.com) provides an awesome service.
 You can buy tokens for your CS:GO server there.
-Those tokens will get banned every 2-3 days but that's not an issue because csgotokens provides you with a plugin that automatically uses a brand new token everytime that your current token gets banned.
-Tokens for one whole month will cost you about $2.

 ### 2. Download the plugin